KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/grafana-authentication.md

     - `<Object ID of the Administrator group>` - The Object ID of the `administrator` group created in Microsoft Entra.
     - `<Object ID of the Developer group>` - The Object ID of the `developer` group created in Microsoft Entra.

-2. Update or create the `keycloak-client-grafana-secret` secret with the Application Client Secret value.
+2. Update or create the `keycloak-client-grafana-secret` secret with the Application Client Secret value:

-    - Using External Secrets Operator
+    - Using External Secrets Operator:

       Navigate to the `clusters/core/addons/prometheus-operator/templates/external-secrets/externalsecret-keycloak-client-grafana-secret.yaml` file and set the `spec.data.secretKey` field to the `GF_AUTH_AZUREAD_CLIENT_SECRET` value.